Spatenheinz/git-recycle-bin/readme.md

 # Usage
 * Locally or CI-side, this tool creates and pushes artifacts, see `--help` and examples below.
 * Garbage collection of expired artifacts is done at CI-side.
 TBD.
-* Setting of current latest tags is done at CI-side.
-TBD.

 ## Schema